 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Belgium is generally a safe place for travel, however there is a bit of crime here and there.
+Belgium is a safe place to visit but you can run into trouble, especially in its busy capital, Brussels.
 Find out how to stay safe while traveling with these tips.